-Why not fix it to get relief from all that?
+Why not fix bikes from swaying on bike rack to get relief from all that?
 The best part is that the solution to this is not expensive either.
-Investing a few bucks on a hitch clamp and using it to tighten up the rack can do wonders for you.
+Investing a few bucks on a hitch clamp and using it to tighten up the bike rack can do wonders for you.

-Let me unveil the truth in more detail to you, on “How to Keep Hitch Bike Rack from Swaying”, so you can put off your eyes from the rear mirror and also forget about the rattling noise annoying you in the cabin.
-But wait!
-There is no need to haste.
+Let me unveil the truth in more detail for you, on “How to Keep Hitch Bike Rack from Swaying”, so you can put off your eyes from the rear mirror and also forget about the rattling bike rack noise annoying you in the cabin.

 Give a quick glance at the cause that drives you nuts to grasp the actual core of the solution and its working mechanism.

-Hitch Bike rack swaying is not unusual and does not happen to a few racks only.
-No matter how good your rack is, and how reputable its manufacturer is, the hitch bike rack starts swaying at some point of use.
+Hitch bike rack swaying is not unusual and does not happen to a few racks only.
+No matter how good your bike rack is, and how reputable its manufacturer is, the hitch bike rack starts swaying at some point of use.
 And the reason for this is hidden in the bike rack mechanism!
+Also read about bike rack for car without hitch.

 1. Hitch Receiver